venkatKrishnan86/ASE-2024/README.md

 **Name**: Venkatakrishnan V K

 ## Results
-The audios which were tested is stored in the `audio` directory, and the resulting files are in `results` directory in their individual folder depending on whether IIR (`iir` folder) or FIR (`fir` folder) was used.
+The audios which were tested are stored in the `audio` directory, and the resulting files are in `results` directory in their individual folder depending on whether IIR (`iir` folder) or FIR (`fir` folder) comb filter was used.

 Python audios are also in the result folder in `python_iir` and `python_fir`